-There’s no shortage of investment advice on the internet.
-Everyone seems to have their own ideas about the best places to invest, whether it’s student housing in the U.K. or stocks in Japan.
+There isn’t any shortage of investment advice on the internet.
+Everyone appears to have their own ideas about the best places to invest, whether it’s student housing in the U.K. or stocks in Japan.

-There’s over 190 countries in the world.
-Most of them are places you’ve probably never even heard of, let alone considered investing your money in.
+There are over 190 countries in the world.
+Most of them are places you probably are not even aware of, let alone considered investing your money in.

 We all know about China and Germany.
-Their markets are easily accessed by anyone with an internet connection and a brokerage account.
-But their accessibility isn’t a good thing.
-It makes them convenient yet oversaturated.
+These markets are easily accessed by anyone with an internet connection and a brokerage account.

 Markets Might be Efficient… But You’re Not